 PINK SKULL: Indicates a rare NPC that you just found.

-RED CONTAINER: Indicates a treasure that neither you nor any of your friends have discovered yet.
+RED CONTAINER: Indicates a treasure that you haven't discovered yet.
 Containers are trickier to autohide once they are opened, so if you open one and the icon remains on the map, you can hide it manually following the instructions in the tooltip.

-YELLOW CONTAINER: Indicates a treasure that is part of an achievement, and neither you nor any of your friends have discovered yet.
+YELLOW CONTAINER: Indicates a treasure that is part of an achievement, and you haven't discovered yet.